jonasoesch/p9/paper.md

 ### Independent variable and conditions

+(TODO:illustration of the different transitions)

 The main concern of the experiment was finding differences between *animated* and *static* transitions which was the independent variable.
 We tried to counterbalance for some of the confounders like topic and visualization design by testing stories on two different topics with different designs.
-This has led us to a full latin-square within-subject design:
+This has led us to the following within-subject design:

 | Condition 1                             | Condition 2                               | Condition 3                               | Condition 4                             |
 | --------------------------------------- | ----------------------------------------- | ----------------------------------------- | --------------------------------------- |